KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

 }
 ```

 The value you save can simply be a GSON-ified JSON String representation of an object.
 Remember the statement `gson.toJson(object)` that outputs a string?
 That one.
+Another possibility is a `forEach {}` loop for every key to put away.

+YOu do _not_ need special permissions to store private shared preferences: see the [Context MODE_PRIVATE Android dev docs](https://developer.android.com/reference/android/content/Context#MODE_PRIVATE).

 ## 2. File Access

 Private file access is also trivial: grab hold of a `FileOutputStream` through the `context.openFileOutput(fileName, Context.MODE_PRIVATE)` context API.
-These files are not shared between apps, and therefore, no special permissions are needed.
+Again, as long as you stay within `MODE_PRIVATE` (see above), these files are not shared between apps, and therefore, no special permissions are needed.

 Be sure to check for possible exceptions: for instance, `FileNotFoundException` might occur, or what to do when the file is corrupt?
 These situations are best handled in a separate class, such as a _repository_, as also done in the SES course.

 Write to the output stream as you would in any other Java code: using `readObject()` and `writeObject()`.
 Examples are available in the demo project at `examples/kotlin/todosavestate`.